Oscars 2012: A year of comfort

-LOS ANGELES When the curtain rises on the Oscars this Sunday, nervous anticipation will, as usual, fill the theater at the world's top film awards, but this year movie fans can relax.
+LOS ANGELES When the curtain rises on the Oscars this Sunday, nervous anticipation will, as usual, fill the theatre at the world's top film awards, but this year movie fans can relax.

 After years of trying to jazz up the Academy Awards with flashy, hip hosts, emcee Billy Crystal is returning for a ninth time in 2012, bringing what Oscar watchers say is a level of predictability and comfort to the show.